 - You have to jump-start it often.

 Learn to safely jump-start a car battery with these tips from the Sight & Hearing Association and Prevent Blindness America:

-- Purchase a pair of jumper cables that are at least 12 feet long, color coded, and tested and approved by the Society of Automotive Engineers.
-Always make sure they are in good condition before using.
+- Purchase a pair of jumper cables that are at least 12 feet long, color-coded, and tested and approved by the Society of Automotive Engineers.
+Always make sure they are in good condition before using it.
 Make sure they are rust and corrosion free before using them.
 Check that there are no exposed wires on your cables, and never use electrical tape to cover exposed wires.